harsha-yadlapati/urlLookUp/README.md

 * "pip install pytest"
 * "pytest -s test/test_app.py" (-s gives more logging info and this test should be run from urlLookUp repo)

-#### Further improments :
-* render output in html format
-* use env variables instead of hardcoding the ddb table name
-* user friendly dns name rather than ciq51uqa3d.execute-api.us-east-2.amazonaws.com
-* Create the pipeline and it is very simple if we are using **Chalice**
+### Further improvements
 * As per current solution, there is no cache mechanism and every time we get a request it checks for data in DDB, at enterprise level it will definitely cause latency issues so it is better to have an some kind of cache solution
+* Use env variables instead of hardcoding the ddb table name, this way geo replication can be made easy
+* Create friendly DNS name rather than ciq51uqa3d.execute-api.us-east-2.amazonaws.com
+* Create the pipeline and it is very simple if we are using Chalice
+* Create frontend and actual data store to publish it as a service